The Creatures: Collaboration with John Cale and Eraser Cut EP (1996–1998)

 When Siouxsie and the Banshees ended in 1996, the Creatures had already begun composing new material.
 At the same time, the long-out-of-print Wild Things EP and Feast album were remastered and re-released through the compilation A Bestiary Of.

 In February 1998, former Velvet Underground member John Cale, then organizing the "With a Little Help from My Friends" festival at the Paradiso in Amsterdam, contacted the Creatures for a collaboration.
 The concert, shown on Dutch national television, featured an unreleased Creatures song, "Murdering Mouth", composed for the event and sung in duet with Cale.
 That night, the Creatures also premiered a live orchestra version of "I Was Me" with Cale on viola.
-In May, Siouxsie and Budgie appeared on British Television show "Later With Jools Holland" with two musicians on their side to perform live two other songs "Disconnected" and "Prettiest Thing" from their forthcoming album.
+In May, Siouxsie and Budgie appeared on British Television show "Later With Jools Holland" with two bass players of Band of Susans on their side to perform live two other songs "Disconnected" and "Prettiest Thing" from the forthcoming album.

 During that period, Siouxsie and Budgie created their own label, Sioux Records, and became an independent act.
 A stand-alone single, "Sad Cunt", was offered to attendees of two warm-up concerts in London in May prior to the North American tour.
 From June to August, the pair toured the United States as a double bill with John Cale, playing yet unreleased material: Siouxsie and Cale also sang several songs together each night.
 The LA Times reviewed the tour as an "inventive, spirited show", saying: "Cale and the Creatures’ inspired performance struck a perfect balance".
 An EP, Eraser Cut (an anagram of "Creatures"), then came out; Time Out described the songs as "short, sharp, percussive and infectiously atmospheric".
-In October, they promoted the single "2nd Floor" with a video shot in black and white.
+In October, they promoted the single "2nd Floor" with a video mostly shot in black and white.